-But life keeps moving and deadlines don’t change because you feel like taking a nap.
-Big breakthroughs often wait just on the other side of these blocks.
+A mental blockage is the inability to complete a train of thought.
+It gets frustrating as your thoughts are derailed by something.
+However, life keeps moving, and deadlines don’t change because you feel like taking a nap.
+Furthermore, big breakthroughs often wait just on the other side of these blocks.

 1. Remind Yourself That Mental Blocks Don’t Actually Exist